mustafamagdy/ecommerce/backend/tasks.md

 ////// Permissions ///
 1- user 1 has add permission only
-2- user want to cancel order but don't have permission 3- supervisor login temporary login for a specific scope:
+2- user want to cancel order but don't have permission 3- supervisor login temporary login for a specific scope (endpoint, serialized parameter)
-    - order id
+    - if the supervisor has no permission over this api => 403
-    - permission: cancel
+    -
 4- user 1 call same api again with the additional one time use manager override token